 It's only available for Windows.
 No Mac or Linux versions available.
 It is possible to run in Linux via WINE, although a bit unstable.

-Con Development is stopped
+Con Development is spotty

-As of 2015 it was on par with the historical version, and has additional features such as showing only differences and a 64-bit version.
+The other fork, WinMerge2011 is still being actively developed too.
+It's on par with the historical version, and has additional features such as showing only differences and a 64-bit version.

 Con No 3-way merge